-As at the date of this Base Prospectus, the Group Real Estate Committee has 5 voting members, with the Head of Subsidiaries, Strategy and Transformation serving as chairman of the committee.
-A quorum of 3 members is required to convene a meeting.
+As at date of this Base Prospectus, the Group Digital Committee has seven voting members, with the GCEO serving as chairman of the committee.
+A quorum of four members is required to convene a meeting.

-The Group Real Estate Committee is required to meet at least quarterly or as otherwise required.
-To date in 2017, the Group Real Estate Committee has met once.
+The Group Digital Committee is required to meet on a quarterly basis or as otherwise required.
+In the six months ended 30 June 2018, the Group Digital Committee had met once.